 On any given Saturday or Sunday in the spring through early fall you’re probably never more than a half hour away from a custom car show being held somewhere in Albuquerque!
 Whether your preference is for classics, hotrods, or lowriders, you will find it in Albuquerque!

 This is Route 66 country, and it is rare to drive along the old Mother Road (Central Ave) in Albuquerque from late spring to early fall and not see at least a handful of custom cars of one genre or another (and motorcycles) cruising along with traffic.

 Lowriders on Central Ave.
 (Route 66)

 The vehicles of choice in Albuquerque tend to be classic Americana.
 You won’t find Bugatti Veyrons or classic Aston Martins here.
-Classic Chevys, Fords and Mopars are the preferred makes.
-What gives the classic car scene here its vibrancy are the high number of unusually gifted weekend mechanics and the easy availability of customizable old cars and trucks.
+Classic Chevys, Fords, and Mopars are the preferred makes.
+What gives the classic car scene here its vibrancy is the high number of unusually gifted weekend mechanics and the easy availability of customizable old cars and trucks.

 Whether its hot rods, lowriders, Mopars, rat rods, classic cars, whatever… Albuquerque is custom car country!

 On Sunday afternoons in the summer (2018) Old Town Albuquerque has been the home to an impromptu car show that features a dozen or more classic cars parking around the plaza in Old Town.
 Worth checking out!

 If you want to catch a local car show during your stay in Albuquerque, there are a number of online resources that provide calendars listing local events.
 Not all list the same car shows so you may want to check a couple of them.
 Here are a few: